bobtodd/notes/homebrew/python.md

 Pre-IPython Setup: Qt and the Gnashing of Teeth
 -----------------------------------------------

 I want to be able to use IPython both via the Qt Console and via Notebooks.
-The real problem here has traditionally been compiling Qt on the machine: Homebrew installs Qt compiled against the Homebrew installed Python.
+The real problem here has traditionally been compiling Qt on the machine: Homebrew installs Qt compiled against the Homebrew-installed Python.

     pyenv deactivate
     brew install qt --with-python3 --build-from-source